lfilho/sample-webextension/docs/development/README.md

 ## Tests

 Here some basic commands to run tests.
-For more information and guidance on **testing**, see [TESTING.md](/docs/development/TESTING.md)

 - **Folder.** All tests are in the [`/__tests__/`](/__tests__/) folder.
 - **Entrypoints.**